serv-terr/pbl_met/doc/src/manual.md

 A pbl_met short time span is an integer(4) value representing the number of seconds occurred since the "local Epoch", defined as 1970-01-01 00:00:00 referred to the selected time zone.

-Because of limitations in `INTEGER(4)` values, the maximum second-shift from the Epoch is 2147483647, which corresponds to a maximum time stamp
+Because of limitations in `INTEGER(4)` values, the maximum second-shift from the Epoch is 2147483647, corresponding to a maximum time stamp
 `
 2038-01-19 03:14:07
 `

-This may not be the case for some applications demanding to label events farther in future, an
+This may not be the sufficient for applications demanding to label events farther in future.
+This inconvenient is addressed by changing from short to long time stamp encoding (see next section).

 ##### Long time stamps

+A _pbl_met_ long time stamp is a real(8) ("double precision") value, whose integer part represents the number of seconds from the Epoch of current date-and-time, and whose fractional part is the sub-second part of the time stamp.

+In theory, a real(8) time stamp would be able to represent dates far if future by very many years.
+For practical reasons (mainly due to the need to let year to stay within 4 digits in printing, the maximum allowe date and time value has been fixed to `9999-12-31 23:59:59.999`).
+Epoch values larger than this value are not considered valid to specify a _pbl_met_ date and time.

 ### `pbl_thermo`: Thermodynamics, psychrometry, thermal comfort and related things